How To Fix Samsung Galaxy S9 Slow Charging Problem

 - The USB cable is no longer working properly.

 - You are using the wrong power adapter for your phone, or a weak USB port.

 After using your charger for a while, it’s possible that dirt or debris is stuck inside the charging port, blocking the connectors, which is making it difficult for your Samsung Galaxy S9 to charge quickly.
 You can use a toothpick to clean up the dust, but be careful not to cause permanent damage to the charging port.
 Inspect it with a flashlight first, be gentle, and work slowly.
 You don’t want to break anything and you don’t want the toothpick to break off in the port itself.
 Avoid using compressed air to clean the port, as it can be too forceful.
 You can try blowing in the port to clear out very light dust but do not get moisture in the port when you do so.

 Damaged Power Adapter

-If the issue is a result of a broken power adapter, you can be certain by checking your device screen.
+If the issue is a result of a broken power adapter, you can make certain by checking your device screen.
 Whenever you plug in your charger, there is always a message that says ‘fast charging is enabled.’
 This message notifies you that your power adapter is working properly to quickly charge your Samsung Galaxy S9.
-If you can’t see the message anytime you plug in your charger, then you should consider replacing the power adapter.
+If you can’t see the message when you plug in your charger, then you should consider replacing the power adapter.
 If nothing else, replacing the power adapter isn’t going to hurt anything.

 Faulty USB cable